chee-zaram/AirBnB_clone/README.md

-In its current state, it has a [console](https://github.com/chee-zaram/AirBnB_clone/blob/main/console.py), a static [web page](https://github.com/chee-zaram/AirBnB_clone/tree/main/web_static), a file storage engine, and a database storage engine which uses [MySQL](https://mysql.com).
+In its current state, it has a [console](https://github.com/chee-zaram/AirBnB_clone/blob/main/console.py), a static [web page](https://github.com/chee-zaram/AirBnB_clone/tree/main/web_static), a file storage engine, a database storage engine which uses [MySQL](https://mysql.com), and a [flask web application](https://github.com/chee-zaram/AirBnB_clone/tree/main/api) used to implement a REST API.

 ## Dependencies